skorasaurus/carto-manual/carto_manual.md

  (select shop from planet_osm_point where shop is not null) as points

- (see http://wiki.openstreetmap.org/wiki/Osm2pgsql/schema for the names of )
+ (if you're importing data from osm2pgsql see http://wiki.openstreetmap.org/wiki/Osm2pgsql/schema for the names of tables)

 Shop is your column name, planet_osm_point is your table name and points is an arbitrary name.
 You can name it whatever you want.